 10 Berners Street, London W1T 3NP

-The Games Room at the eclectic boutique hotel is where to play in style with your mates behind closed doors.
-They've got room for 50 if you’re sipping and 30 if you’re dining (hats off to the menus by Bruno Loubet), a ping pong table and a private outdoor courtyard for a breath of fresh air (or chaining).
+The Games Room at this eclectic boutique hotel is the place to play in style with your mates behind closed doors.
+They've got room for 50 if you’re sipping and 30 if you’re dining, plus a ping pong table and a private outdoor courtyard for a breath of fresh air (or chaining).
 When dinner's over, crank up the Sonos sound system.

 Embrace the hip-gyrating Elvis and the naked aprons, because by the end of the evening you'll be snogging him and wearing one.
 Get 40 of your mental mates together, eat pizza, drink Colosseums and shout karaoke till they hear you on the KR.